 Money and valuables

-While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.
+While travelling, don't carry too much cash and remember that expensive watches, jewellery, cameras, and mobile phones/tablets may be tempting targets for thieves.
 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.